Hermes075/Iris-Images-Preprocessing-for-BSIF-Iris-Recognition/README.md

 2. Implementing adaptive thresholding based on image lighting conditions for more effective segmentation and custom mask creation.

 ## Contributions
-Contributions are welcome, especially in the areas of improvement mentioned above.
+Contributions are welcome, especially in the areas of improvement mentioned above!
 Feel free to fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the GNU General Public License v3.0.